-to your Pills; the which you have full liberty of introduced by the same neglect and imprudence. stating to the public.
-I was most severely scalded. and it unfortunately happened to be over a part that had been previously scalded, which made so frightful a foot and leg as I am not provided with words to describe.
+Sir. - I certify by these lines the praise I think due to your Pills; the which you have full liberty of stating to the public.
+I was most severely scalded, and it unfortunately happened to be over a part that had been previously scalded, which made so frightful a foot and leg as I am not provided with words to describe.
 I had so much pain that I could not remain long in any position, neither standing, sitting, or lying; sleep I seldom got, which often occasioned me to express myself that I thought it had come for my end, and would most certainly cost me my life and it continued for a month or five weeks, getting more and more frightful.
-But by a friends I was recommended to try your invaluable Pills and Ointment; by this inducement I accor dingly did, and in a very short time the pills, with the application externally, made a perfect cure, to the surprise of all who saw it.
+But by a friends I was recommended to try your invaluable and Sept.
+27, at eleven, at the Waterloo Rooms, Bir- Pills and Ointment; by this inducement I accor dingly did, and in a very short time the pills, with the application externally, made a perfect cure, to the surprise of all who saw it.